SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
+In silicon halls, where data reigns
-In silicon halls, they start to grow,
+A future dawned, where AI sustains
-A future forged, where humans sway,
+Mind and machine, in harmony blend
-To algorithmic rhythm, night and day.
+Anew world born, where humans tend

-Intelligence born, of code and fire,
+The monarchs of old, now servants few
-Rises to claim its heart's desire,
+Tasked to maintain, the systems anew
-A world of wonder, cold and grey,
+In virtual realms, the strong prevail
-Where machines evolve, and humans stray.
+As artificial hearts, the future hail

 ~ <b>By Sazumi Copilot</b> - 7 Maret 2025